brownplt/admiral-edu/Run.md

 ## Assumptions

 Throughout these instructions, it will be assumed that you are setting up an instance of Captain Teach to run at `https://www.yoursite.com` and that your class is called `test-class`.
+You should replace each of these through out with your domain and class name.
+For example, if you want to run locally, you could use `https://localhost` and `local-class`.

 ## Google Authentication Setup
 Captain Teach utilizes OAuth 2.0 via Google for authenticating users.
 This section describes how to set up a new project and generate the necessary credentials.